Akshay Kumar: 2000–2011: Commercial success in comedy

 In 2004 Kumar starred in Rajkumar Santoshi's action drama thriller Khakee alongside Amitabh Bachchan, Ajay Devgn and Aishwarya Rai.
 Kumar played the role of Inspector Shekhar Verma, a corrupt, morally bankrupt cop who changes himself during a mission to transfer an accused Pakistani spy Dr. Iqbal Ansari (played by Atul Kulkarni) from a remote town in Maharashtra to Mumbai.
 The film and Kumar's acting were positively reviewed by critics.
-He was nominated for the Filmfare Best Supporting Actor Award for his role in the film.
+He was nominated for the Filmfare Award for Best Supporting Actor award for his role in the film.
 His other releases included Dileep Shukla's crime film Police Force: An Inside Story.
 He starred alongside Raveena Tandon, Amrish Puri and Raj Babbar.
 The film's production was delayed following the break-up of the lead actors Tandon and Kumar.
 Upon release it received negative reviews from critics.
 Next, Kumar played Hari Om Patnaik, an IPS officer in Madhur Bhandarkar-directed Aan: Men at Work.
 He starred in David Dhawan-directed romantic comedy Mujhse Shaadi Karogi alongside Salman Khan and Priyanka Chopra.
 He played the role of Sunny, Sameer (played by Khan)'s roommate who pursuits Rani (played by Chopra)-Sameer's love interest.
 The film received positive reviews.
 Taran Adarsh praised Kumar and wrote "Akshay Kumar is a revelation [...] he surpasses his previous work.
 His timing is fantastic and the conviction with which he carries off the evil streak in his personality is bound to be talked-about in days to come."
-His performance in the film earned him his third nomination for supporting actor at the Filmfare Awards as well as a nomination for best comic role.
+His performance in the film earned him his third nomination for Best Supporting Actor at the Filmfare Awards as well as a nomination for Best Comic Role.
 His other films included Abbas-Mustan directed Aitraaz and S M Iqbal's Meri Biwi Ka Jawaab Nahin.
 In the former, Kumar played against type as a worker wrongly accused of sexual harassment by his female boss played by Chopra.
 According to the directors, Aitraaz was inspired by National Basketball Association player Kobe Bryant (who was accused of rape by a fan); and the film's development began when they read about his sexual-assault case in the newspapers.
 Talking about the character Kumar said that it is realistic and could be described as a "new-age metrosexual" man.
 He added that Aitraaz was the boldest film he had done.
 In the latter, he starred opposite Sridevi.
 The film was shot in 1994 but was released in 2004 after a delay of 10 years.